 It's critical to note again the BIP is a mandatory condition of domestic violence probation.
 This simply means if you don't successfully complete the Batterers' Intervention Program, it's a probation violation and you could face jail time and fines.

-In cases where you fail to complete the 52-week program or miss too many classes, the program could terminate you and will send a letter to the court letting them know.
+In cases where you fail to complete the 52-week program or miss too many classes, the program could terminate you and send a letter to the court letting them know.
 The Los Angeles County Criminal Court judge will then issue a probation violation and a bench warrant and could even impose additional penalties.

 Under PC 1203.3, the judge can revoke, modify, or even change the order of a suspended sentence if you are found guilty of violating the terms of probation.

 What does that mean?
-In basic terms, after you violated probation, the judge can decide there is no reason any longer to “suspend” the legal penalties for your underlying crime of domestic violence.
+In basic terms, after you violate probation, the judge can decide there is no reason any longer to “suspend” the legal penalties for your underlying crime of domestic violence.
 Therefore, since there is suspension, the judge could immediately sentence you to jail time, fines, and other related penalties.

 Contact Our Domestic Violence Defense Lawyers